 Recovery Plan in action

-The latest Department of Conservation New Zealand Fairy Tern Recovery Plan was approved in 2005.
-The plan sets in place a series of steps that will promote the recovery of the tern.
+The Department of Conservation New Zealand Fairy Tern Recovery Plan was approved in 2005.
+The plan describes steps to promote the recovery of the tern.
 It also outlines different management options, and a work plan.

 - 'To increase the population of NZ fairy tern, improve their conservation status from Category A (endangered) to Category B (threatened), and expand their breeding range back into parts of their former range.'